Cradle Cap in Adults: Treatment, Symptoms & Causes

 Compared to a relatively mild case of dandruff, cradle cap is a more extreme reaction.
 It’s dandruff’s angrier, more destructive older brother.
 It claims to be misunderstood, but we think it’s a bad seed.

-Treatment for Cradle Cap in Adults
+Symptoms of Cradle Cap in Adults

 To start, adults with cradle cap can remove any imagined stigma by using the clinical term “seborrheic dermatitis.”
 As a bonus, you’ll sound much more sophisticated when you whip out a seven-syllable medical term.

-For relatively mild cases, your first lines of defense in the adult cradle cap treatment realm are the various commercially available dandruff shampoos.
 A number of manufacturers offer lines with various active ingredients, including selenium sulfide, salicylic acid, ketoconazole, and coal tar.
 These are proven medicated treatments and can be effective for many people.

 Those with sensitive, easily irritated skin may need a milder approach.
 In many cases, sensitive skin is associated with skin conditions like adult cradle cap, eczema, and psoriasis.
 For these sufferers, the harsh dyes, fragrances, and foaming ingredients found in many commercial preparations can be irritating and may worsen their condition.

 Alternatively, you can give natural tea tree oil a try.
 Tea tree oil has some antifungal, antimicrobial, and soothing properties and can be a helpful adjunct.
 You can start with a few drops of the essential oil in your regular shampoo and then adjust the dosage as necessary.
-However, some people find essential oils to be quite irritating to their skin.

 Understanding how to get rid of cradle cap in adults is all about scaling back from the harsh shampoos and moving to something more gentle.